oceanumeric/cs106/README.md

 0. Make sure you have cmake installed (If it is not installed and it is your personal laptop, install using: sudo apt install cmake.

+1. download `stanford.zip` and unzip it.

-1. Right click and select open in terminal in the folder you have just extracted
+2. Right click and select open in terminal in the folder you have just extracted

-2. Run build.sh by typing ./build.sh on the terminal
+3. Run build.sh by typing ./build.sh on the terminal

-3. The stanford libaries will install in a while and successfull installation will print that libraries are installed.
+4. The stanford libaries will install in a while and successfull installation will print that libraries are installed.